 The Phoenix New Times named the exhibition's debut at the Mesa Contemporary Arts Museum one of the Phoenix area's top-10 art exhibitions of 2017.
 In 2018–2019, the exhibition was expanded with additional works and issue text relevant to California and will be on view at the Fresno Art Museum until June 23.

 A concise exhibition proposal may be viewed online in book form here.

 THE LAST BOOKSTORES

-In a Big World Wandering explores the fallibility of memory and issues of identity in a society that's increasingly connected online yet more isolated from nature, culture, and community than ever before.
-Artist Bryan David Griffith uses simple homemade and vintage equipment to create narrative fragments from his personal experience that seem like "ideas on the edge of being grasped—or forgotten."
+Traversing the Fog is about navigating uncertainty along the creative journey and relevant to the challenges many face as a result of the Covid-19 pandemic.
+Artist Bryan David Griffith uses simple homemade and vintage equipment to create narrative fragments from memories of his personal artist's journey that seem like "ideas on the edge of being grasped—or forgotten."
 Prints from this series are included in a number of significant museum and private collections.

 Traversing the Fog is designed for a 500–1000 sq. ft. gallery and includes 20–30 8x10" platinum/palladium prints on handmade Japanese paper framed to 16x20".